How to Create a Kids Workspace

 How to Stencil Paper Mâche Boxes

 I think paper mâche is the perfect medium to introduce kids to painting and stenciling.
 First, it is inexpensive, so if they “mess up”, it’s really not a big deal!
 Secondly, paper mâche comes in a variety of fun shapes and boxes so that kids can create a functional piece of decor too.
 I always stop by the paper mâche aisle when I am at Michaels for inspiration.
 The girls chose these fun star boxes to practice their stenciling.
 Here are some steps for stenciling with kids:

-2. Help the kids squeeze paints into a painter’s palette or onto a paper plate.
+Help the kids squeeze paints into a painter’s palette or onto a paper plate.
 Also have a wet paper towel or washcloth nearby to wipe paint off of fingers as needed!

 Choose another color to add a stenciled design to the top of the paper mâche box.
 These adhesive stencils are perfect for introducing children to stenciling because they adhere firmly to the surface and don’t move around when touched by little fingers!

-4. Peel off the stencil to reveal the pretty design – Stella and Hazel loved this part!
+Peel off the stencil to reveal the pretty design – Stella and Hazel loved this part!

 Stenciling is such a fun way to jazz up a plain cork board.
 My girls love having cork boards to hang art projects, ribbons, photos, and trinkets on so it makes a nice addition to their play table.